Career Opportunity at COSTI

 Starting Salary Range:

-This is a non-Union contract position scheduled to work 35 hours per week.
+This is a full-time non-union position scheduled to work 35 hours per week.

 and send your resume with a covering letter to: